-At NMR we find several ways to incorporate technology and we provide all students access to Chromebooks, Macbooks, MacAirs & iPads.
+At NMR we find several ways to incorporate technology and we strive to provide all students access to Chromebooks & iPads.
 Kindergarten - Grade 3 students do not need to bring technology to school.
 We recommend that Grades 4-6 students have their own robust device to access google drive and google classroom both at school and at home for learning purposes.
 We do provide technology during the school day for students who are not able to bring their own.
 Students will utilize their device outside of the school for homework and so it is beneficial for them to have their own, where possible.
 Other assistive technology devices are used as tools for learning as directed by the teacher.
 Devices (both personal and school owned) are not to be taken outside for morning or lunch recess.
 Any electronic device being used inappropriately will be temporarily confiscated.
-We will provide a school owned lock for students who wish to lock their devices in their locker overnight (however, we recommend devices go home each day).
+We ask that devices go home each day.
 The school is not liable for student owned devices that are lost, stolen, damaged or broken.
 Please be aware that we do teach digital citizenship lessons and promote digital responsibility.
 We are proud to share that our students have been very successful in taking great care and ownership of school and personal devices.